PankajRawat333/MyWebSite.dev/input/posts/building-serverless-conversational-gen-ai-application-using-amazon-q-business.md

-Title: Building Serverless Conversational Gen AI Application using Amazon Q Business
+Title: Building a Serverless Conversational AI App with Amazon Q Business

-Description: We will use Amazon Q Business to build conversational generative AI application without writing any code.
+Description: Learn how to build a conversational generative AI application using Amazon Q Business without writing any code, integrating seamlessly with your private data.
 Published: 24/06/2024
 Image: /posts/images/amazon-q-business-gen-ai-app/amazon-q-app.jpeg
 Tags: